 peripheral halo of viable neutrophils

-Accessory parotid glands are a normal variant and represent ectopic salivary tissue present away and separate from the main parotid gland 1.
+Accessory parotid glands are a normal variant and represent ectopic salivary tissue separate from, but usually in close proximity to, the main parotid glands.

-Accessory parotid glands are not rare and are seen in ~20% of the general population 2.
+Accessory parotid glands are commonly picked up incidentally on ultrasound; seen in ~20% of the general population 2.

-As the skull base forms by endochondral ossification whereas the skull vault by membranous ossification there is a marked discrepancy in relative size as the sk...
+As the skull base forms by endochondral ossification whereas the skull vault by membranous ossification, there is a marked discrepancy in relative size as the s...

 calvarial anomalies: e.g. craniosynostoses